lottehime/ACNH-Pattern-Dump-Index/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+If you would like to submit patterns to the dumps, please do so via a pull request and place them in the ``queue`` folders ``pat`` or ``pro`` subfolder.
+They should be in the form of ``.nhd`` or ``.nhpd`` and have a ``.png`` and ``.txt`` file included that follows the format laid out in the above sections.
+The file names should be identical (except for the extensions, obviously).
+I am also happy to receive them via the issue tracker.

+I will periodically moderate them and run an update to the site here. <strong>Please don't submit dumb offensive stuff, OK?
+Behave yourself.</strong>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>